devitos-yale/eeng426final/README.md

 This repo includes a few example .rect files to demonstrate the capabilities of this tool.
 Here is a visual of the generated labels for the  *_0_0std_0_0cells_0_0AND2X1.rect* file (included in the exampples folder).
 It identifies that the metal wires on either side of the rightmost polysilicon are too close to each other, which might be difficult for the router to handle.
 So our tool has flagged their wires and instructed to user to move them apart using 'MOVE RIGHT' and 'MOVE LEFT' labels.

 ![Labeled AND Cell](examples/LabeledAND.png)

+---
+Sophia's Contribution:
+- Wrote python code to
+  - Read in .rect files and check arguments
+  - Generate magic script with labels
+  - Go through .rect file and identify ports and other metal sections
+  - Make sure there is m2 connected to GND and Vdd
+  - Check if ports are too close to each other, and label those errors
+- Added example files to run the python script on
+- Wrote first draft of the README file, including instructions on how to run the tool
+- Last commit: